 How is the veteran culture in the organization?
 Is there one?
 Does the company have a veteran employee resource group (ERG)?
 If not, consider starting one.
 This could be a way for you to continue serving others.
 And don’t let the door close behind you.
 Offer to help your human resources department evaluate other veteran candidates.
 Make yourself accessible to the next veteran who’s interested in working there.

 There’s no perfect set of instructions for making a seamless transition from military to civilian life.
 Luckily, there is also no shortage of organizations and efforts dedicated to helping veterans through the process.
-From free workshops to veteran-specific networking events, I urge you to avail yourself of the opportunities in your community.
 The more engaged you are in the process and the stronger your network, the easier it will be to land on your feet and hit the ground running.
-Good luck!

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill.